iPhone 15: price, deals, specs and everything you need to know

 iPhone 15 pay-monthly deals

-As ever, while some people will certainly buy the new iPhone outright and pair it with a SIM-only deal, most buyers will pick up the iPhone 15 on a pay-monthly deal.
+As ever, while some people will certainly buy the new iPhone outright and pair it with a SIM-only deal (which is the cheapest way to buy), most buyers will pick up the iPhone 15 on a pay-monthly deal.

-Even though the iPhone 15 isn't actually out yet, there are already some pretty big differences between the deals being offered by different carriers.
+There are some pretty big differences between the deals being offered by different carriers.
 You'll find the latest, lowest prices below:

 iPhone 15 design